The return to the hard state of GX 339-4 as seen by Suzaku: Introduction

 \section{Introduction}

-Multi-wavelength campaigns, like those done in X-ray and Radio in the last 10 years, were crucial to bring to light the strikingly link between the ejection phenomena (mostly observed in radio) and the inner accretion flow, whose radiation seems to be the dominant component in the X-rays (e.g. \citealt{cor00,cor03,cor11,gal03})

-For instance, strong radio emission (e.g. \citealt{cor04,fen04}), interpreted by the presence of persistent jets (directly detected in a few cases, e.g. \citealt{dha00,stir01}), is generally detected when the X-ray emission peaks at a few tens of keV, in the so-called hard state.
-This X-ray emission is generally believed to originate via inverse compton emission from a plasma of hot electrons (the so-called corona) scattering off UV/soft X-ray photons produced by the cooler part of the accretion flow.
+Multi-wavelength observation campaigns of microquasars, like those done in X-ray and Radio in the last 10 years, were crucial to bring to light the strikingly link between the ejection phenomena (mostly observed in radio) and the inner accretion flow, whose radiation seems to be the dominant component in the X-rays (e.g. \citealt{cor00,cor03,cori11,gal03}).
+For instance, strong radio emission, interpreted by the presence of persistent jets (directly observed in a few cases, e.g. \citealt{dha00,stir01}), is generally detected when the X-ray emission peaks at a few tens of keV, in the so-called hard state (e.g. \citealt{cor04,fen04}).
+This X-ray emission is commonly believed to originate via inverse Compton process from a plasma of hot electrons (the so-called corona) scattering off UV/soft X-ray photons produced by the cooler part of the accretion flow.
 On the other hand, in the so-called soft state the radio emission is quenched \citep{fen99,cor00} and the X-ray data are spectrally dominated by soft X-ray emission.
 This emission is generally interpreted as signature of a multi-color accretion disk component down to the last stable orbit $R_{ISCO}$.

 {In the past ten years, high energy resolution observations of several microquasars showed also the presence of highly ionized absorption features in their X-ray spectra.
 These features were interpreted as signature of ionized gaz in the close environment of the black hole, their blueshifts being indication of outflows or winds (e.g. \citealt{mil04a} hereafter M04, \citealt{mil06c}).
 It has been realized that these features were more specifically observed in the soft state (e.g. \citealt{pon12,dia11,dia12b}).
 These results suggest that, during outbursts, X-ray binaries may transit back and forth between disk-jet (in the hard state) and disk-wind (in the soft state) configurations (e.g. \citealt{nei09}}).
 However the exact interplay between ejection and accretion phenomena and the origin of the transition from one state to the others is still poorly known (see however the recent study done by \citealt{kal13}).

 The commonly adopted toy-picture of the central regions of microquasars plays on the relative importance of the accretion disk and hot corona emission along the outburst (e.g. \citealt{esi97,don07}).
 The accretion disk is assumed to be present in between an outer and inner radius $R_{out}$ and $R_{in}$ while the hot corona is localized in between $R_{in}$ and $R_{ISCO}$.
 In the hard state, $R_{in}\gg R_{ISCO}$ and the hot corona dominates the observed emission.
 The inner part of the accretion disk (close to $R_{in}$) is then cold, explaining its poor detection in the soft X-rays in this state.
 Reversely, in the soft states $R_{in}\sim R_{ISCO}$, i.e. the hot corona is no more present and the spectra are dominated by the accretion disk emission.\\